rich98/scanguard_python/README.md

 # Whats new 0.7.0.1

-Name change
-Bug fix for flood protection
+Name change to Cerberus and Bug fix for flood protection

 ![cerberus](https://github.com/user-attachments/assets/122f84f7-1892-47aa-99d0-b86a4b7a5a10)